Xe/christine.website/static/resume/min/resume.md

 This will create a command named "PING" that will return "PONG" to the user when it is used.

-Tetra is currently in a development state, but it is in use on several networks and does not serve more than 300 users daily.

 #### [Flitter](https://github.com/Xe/flitter)